Social Emotional Learning (SEL) has become a big topic in schools for good reasons.Â

 You can’t fully start a lesson because not all your students have arrived.
 Furthermore, in some schools, that’s when your students get to eat breakfast.
 Not to mention, some students have to be pulled out for intervention.

 Yet, your morning time sets the tone for the rest of the day!
+If leveraged effectively, morning meetings can be an ideal time for fostering social and emotional growth.

-Many teachers are interested in incorporating Morning Meetings into their daily schedule.
+Many teachers are interested in incorporating Morning Meetings into their daily schedules.
 However, it can be pretty time-consuming to plan conversational topics or activities every morning, especially when you also have to prepare for the rest of the day.

 15 Minutes SEL Morning Meeting Routine:

 Second, spend about 3 minutes reading and discussing the prompt.
+This helps ensure that your students understand the activity and encourage deeper thinking among students.

 There you have it!
 That’s how you can spend just 15 minutes bringing SEL in the classroom!